line/armeria/site/src/sphinx/advanced-retry.rst

                 } else if (result.headers().status() == HttpStatus.CONFLICT) {
                     return Optional.of(backoff);
                 }
-                return Optional.empty(); // Return no backoff not to retry anymore });
+                return Optional.empty(); // Return no backoff to stop retrying.
+            });
         }
     };